 Assumptions used in local planning documents – The IRWM Plan is an umbrella document which builds upon and coalesces information contained within local planning documents.
 The Regional Advisory Committee is not the forum for revisiting technical analyses performed in support of local documents.
 To the extent there is discomfort with assumptions used in local planning documents, those issues will be discussed and documented.

-Others? –

 Deliverables and Major Milestones